-Before using an individual as a confidential informant, an officer must receive approval from the Investigations Section Commander.
-The officer shall compile sufficient information through a background investigation in order to determine the reliability and credibility of the individual.
+Before using an individual as a confidential informant, an officer must receive approval From a Watch Comman der or higher rank.
+The officer shall compile sufficient information through a background investigation in order to determine the reliability and cred ibility of the individual.